joy-prime/joy-types/README.md

 for runtime validation instead of compile-time validation.
 Runtime validation includes both switchable runtime checks and automatic [generative testing](https://nofluffjuststuff.com/conference/raleigh/2013/08/session?id=29335).

-Note that Joy's type system is described in terms that are familiar from Java or other languages, such as "class", "type", and "interface".
+Joy's type system is described in terms that are familiar from Java or other languages, such as "class", "type", and "interface".
 Although at an abstract level these terms have their conventional meaning, Joy's specific usage is unique.
 In particular, none of these terms mean the same as in Clojure or Java.
 It is important to firmly anchor these terms in a mental Joy' namespace!